terminusdb/technical-blogs/blogs/json_diff_and_patch.md

-If Alice opens the object in an application and changes the name of the item to "Retro Encabulator Mark II", it should be possible for Bob to update the suppliers list simultaneously without either stepping on each others toes.
+If Alice opens the object in an application and changes the name of the item to "Retro Encabulator Mark II", it should be possible for Bob to update the suppliers list simultaneously without either stepping on each other's toes.

-In applications this sort of curation operation is often achieved with a *lock* on the object.
+In applications, this sort of curation operation is often achieved with a *lock* on the object.
 Which means only one person can win.
 And locks are a massive source of pain, not only because you can't achieve otherwise perfectly reasonable concurrent operations, but because you risk getting stale locks and having to figure out when to release them.

-But what if Sally didn't submit her whole object for update, but only the part she wanted changed?
+But what if Sally didn't submit her whole object for update, but only the part she wanted to be changed?
 And Bob did the same?

 Now we can perform the updates in three different places, locally for Alice, locally for Bob, and then finally at a shared server resource.